Acronychal/lxc-depot-utility/README.md

 The utility prompts then the user to select the distribution file to be used.

-The user is prompted to select from three diferent predined container sizes.
+The user is prompted to select from three diferent predefined container sizes.

 - SM = Small LXC container with 2 cores and 2 gb of RAM.
 - MD = Medium LXC container with 4 cores and 4 gb of RAM.